-Polytope is a net of tetrahedrons built with carbon fiber rods.
-Because the material is extremely light-weight, and articulated, the structure reshapes itself continuously, while the visitor explores it with his or her own body language.
+A lightweight, tractable structure, devised to engage the visitors in spontaneous choreographies.
+Polytope is rigid and yet, flexible.
+It’s void but it has a constant volume.
+Polytope is a multitude of tetrahedrons built with carbon fiber rods.
+Because the material is extremely light, and the geometry articulated, the structure reshapes itself continuously, while the visitor explores it within his or her own references.

 - Playful Arts Festival, Den Bosch, June 2016